heatcrypto/heat-ui/README.md

   1. real-time update on web socket events
   2. dialog support (standard, input, multi page wizard)
   3. auto complete support (see server results as you type)
-- Angular Material and the Google Material Design rules
+- Angular Material and the **Google Material Design** rules
-- Coded in Angular 2 style :sunglasses:
+- Coded in **Angular 2 style** :sunglasses:
-- Bootstrapper that injects Angular 2 compatible `Component`, `Service`, `Inject` (and others) TypeScript decorators.
+- **Bootstrapper** that injects Angular 2 compatible `Component`, `Service`, `Inject` (and others) TypeScript decorators.
-- High compatibility with Angular 2 through our very own Angular 1 to Angular 2 bridge
+- High **compatibility with Angular 2** through our very own **Angular 1 to Angular 2 bridge**

+## Note

+At Heat Ledger Ltd we currently do our client and server development on Debian/Ubuntu desktops, we find it to be an excellent open source free! and secure platform.
+While we try and help new developers coming to heat-ui as best as possible, it is unfortunately not possible to include detailed step by step instructions for platforms that are not Debian based.
+Looking at you here Windows and Mac.

+In time it is our goal to include detailed step by step instructions for all platforms.
+So if you are using heat-ui and you are on Windows or Mac?
+Please be so kind to record the steps that it involved and provide those to us so we can share them with any other new user/developer that comes after you.

+That said, we will be including links to documents describing the various steps for all supported platforms.

 ## Installation